Virtua Fighter

 Toe Kick Hammer (トーキックハンマー) Down KP Jeffry does a Toe Kick followed by a Hammer Punch.

-Body Lift (ボディーリフト) LeftLeft P (close to opponent) Also can be inputted as just Left P after dodging an opponent's high attack.
-The drawback of this move is that if the grabbed opponent repeatedly presses any buttons, the damage of the throw will be reduced.
+Body Lift (ボディーリフト) LeftLeft P (close to opponent) The drawback of this move is that if the grabbed opponent repeatedly presses any buttons, the damage of the throw will be reduced.
+Also can be inputted as just Left P after dodging an opponent's high attack.

-Splash Mountain Down-rightDown-right P+K (close to opponent)
+Splash Mountain (スプラッシュマウンテン) Down-rightDown-right P+K (close to opponent) Jeffry's command throw.

 Iron Claw (アイアンクロー) Down P (close to crouching opponent) Jeffry grabs the crouched opponent's neck and holds them up in the air, then throws them into the ground.